 FOR the neutral, the UEFA Champions League final had the required level of drama to capture the attention of even the most hyperactive mind.
-However, there was something very predictable about Liverpool losing their most important player so early on, you could almost see the steam that has built up under Jürgen Klopp evaporating in front of your eyes.
-That Liverpool’s hopes were extinguished by … Continue reading The dramatic shop window
+However, there was something very predictable about Liverpool losing their most important player so early on, … Continue reading The dramatic shop window

 MENTION the Ukraine and people automatically think of political strife and the conflict that has raged on since 2014.
 The assumption is that life is hard and dangerous and events like football do not take place.
 But football has certainly … Continue reading Ukraine on a mission

 It seemed a little too good to be true: Cambridge United – newly promoted to the Football League – hosting West Ham United, Espanyol and Shakhtar Donetsk.
 Surely, there was some mistake?
 And at £ 12 per ticket, it seemed remarkably good value.
 I was told that Cambridge had pulled off a coup in getting European opposition to the R Costings Abbey Stadium.
 There was precious little information in the media about the Absolute Sports Travel (AST) Cup, a two-day tournament very much in the style of Arsenal’s celebrated Emirates Cup.
 But just a day before the first games, I … Continue reading Nice try Cambridge, but pre-season’s pre-season

 Russia are in London next week to play an exhibition game against Brazil – the hosts of the next two World Cups meeting at Stamford Bridge.
 With many Russians and Brazilians residing in the London area, the game should be well supported.
 Anyone expecting a Russian team to compare with sides of the past will be disappointed, however.
-Russian football has never been the same … Continue reading Back in the USSR – Russia and Ukraine to merge?
+Russian football has never been the same since the break-up of the old Soviet Union.
+When the old empire collapsed, the big Russian clubs were virtually bankrupt.
+Only Spartak Moscow had money, largely because they were backed by the ubiquitous Gazprom.
+Spartak … Continue reading Back in the USSR – Russia and Ukraine to merge?

 Think of the giants of European football and the names reel of the tongue: Barca, Real, Bayern, the Milans, United and Chelsea.
 They have dominated European club football for the past few years and in the case of the Spanish and Italians, for many decades.
-But there is a wind blowing from the East and Chelsea, this week, may find it a very chill one. … Continue reading Europe will be forced to accept a new order
+But there is a wind blowing from the East and Chelsea, this week, may find it a very chill one.
+Shakhtar Donetsk may put a nail in the Blues’ hopes of further progress in a competition they unexpectedly won last season and at the same time, they may also enhance their own chances of shocking … Continue reading Europe will be forced to accept a new order